Seized brake calipers: what causes them to seize and how to fix them

 4. Lubricate the guide pins every six months.

-This will allow the moving parts of the assembly to move freely along their working path.
+This will enable the moving parts of the assembly to move freely along their working path.

 5. Clean the brake caliper.